 7. Scrub baseboards and trim

-Baseboards and trim collect dust and scuff marks over time, but they’re often overlooked during regular cleaning routines.
-Giving them attention can really freshen up a room.
+Baseboards and trim collect dust and scuff marks over time, so giving them attention can really freshen up a room.

 Start by dusting the baseboards with a microfiber cloth or vacuum attachment.
 For painted baseboards, use a solution of warm water and mild dish soap.
 Dip a soft cloth or sponge into the solution, wring it out well, and wipe down the baseboards.

-For stubborn marks, a Magic Eraser can work wonders.
-Just be gentle to avoid damaging the paint.
-Don’t forget to dry the baseboards thoroughly after cleaning to prevent water damage.
-This is also a good time to inspect for any chips or damage that might need repair.
+For stubborn marks, a Magic Eraser can work wonders – just be careful to avoid damaging the paint.
+Dry the baseboards thoroughly after cleaning, and check for any chips or damage.

 Image courtesy of RDNE Stock project.
 Published on: June 11th, 2021.
 Source: pexels.com